Configure Client-Based Zero Trust Access for Private Destinations

 To understand and configure client-based Zero Trust Access for private destinations, review the following topics:

 - Understand Zero Trust Access in general and client-based zero trust access specifically.
-See Manage Connections to Private Destinations and relevant subtopics including the comparison topics and the relevant parts of Requirements for Zero Trust Access.
+For more information, see Manage Connections to Private Destinations and relevant subtopics including the comparison topics and the relevant parts of Requirements for Zero Trust Access.

 - Configure one or more private resources to allow client-based Zero Trust Access connections.
-See Add a Private Resource.
+For more information, see Add a Private Resource.

 - Define requirements for user endpoint devices for client-based Zero Trust Access connections.
-See Add a Client-Based Zero Trust Access Posture Profile.
+For more information, see Add a Client-Based Zero Trust Access Posture Profile.

 - Understand Network Authentication for Zero Trust Access and configure the default user authentication interval for private access rules in Rule Defaults: Default Settings for Access Rules.

 - Make sure you have set up Network Tunnels or Resource Connectors to connect user traffic.
-See Manage Network Connections and subtopics.
+For more information, see Manage Network Connections and subtopics.

 - (Optional) Modify zero trust access traffic steering rules if necessary.
-See important information at Traffic Steering for Zero Trust Access Client-Based Connections.
+For more information, see important information at Traffic Steering for Zero Trust Access Client-Based Connections.
 Traffic steering rules are added automatically when you enable a private resource for client-based zero trust access.

 - Create at least one private access rule that specifies a private resource or other destination that has been added to the Traffic Steering page.
-See Get Started With Private Access Rules and subtopics.
+For more information, see Get Started With Private Access Rules and subtopics.

 - Install Cisco Secure Client on user endpoint devices and enroll those devices in Zero Trust Access.
-See the relevant topics under Cisco Secure Client Overview.
+For more information, see the relevant topics under Cisco Secure Client Overview.

 - Test your configurations.